MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/service-admin-premium-manage.md

 ## <a name="assign-a-workspace-to-a-capacity"></a>Atribuir uma área de trabalho a uma capacidade

-Existem duas formas de atribuir uma área de trabalho a uma capacidade: no portal de administração e a partir de uma área de trabalho de aplicação.
+Existem duas formas de atribuir uma área de trabalho a uma capacidade: no portal de administração e a partir de uma área de trabalho.

 ### <a name="assign-from-the-admin-portal"></a>Atribuir a partir do portal de administração